PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 • ❌ Doesn’t replace physicians.
 Physicians, PAs, and NPs will continue to be essential parts of Wisconsin’s healthcare workforce.
 This bill simply gives experienced PAs the ability to expand access where physicians are not available -the very reason PAs were created.

-Requirements for Independent Practice
+Requirements for Autonomous Practice

 To qualify, a physician associate must: